-- Public figures shall be required to tolerate a greater degree of criticism. - Sanctions shall never be so severe as to inhibit the right to freedom of expression. - Principle 22.3 of the African Principles on Freedom of Expression and Access to Information Declaration provides that 'States shall amend criminal laws on defamation and libel in favour of civil sanctions which must themselves be necessary and proportionate.' - Principle 22.4 of the African Principles on Freedom of Expression and Access to Information Declaration provides that 'The imposition of custodial sentences for the offences of defamation and libel is a violation of the right to freedom of expression.' - The Dakar Declaration provides, in its relevant part, that it calls on member states to 'repeal criminal defamation laws and laws that give special protections to officials and institutions.' - Article 10(2) of the European Convention on Human Rights specifically provides, in its relevant part, that freedom of expression 'may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society ... for the protection of the reputation ... of others ...' - Article 19(3)(a) of the ICCPR specifically provides, in its relevant part, that the exercise of the right to freedom of expression 'may be subject to certain restrictions, but these shall only be such as are provided by law and are necessary for respect of the ... reputations of others.' - In Resolution 169, the ACHPR called on states parties to 'repeal criminal defamation laws or insult laws which impede freedom of speech and to adhere to the provisions of freedom of expression.' - The Table Mountain Declaration provides that African states must abolish 'insult and criminal defamation laws.' - Unesco's Media Development Indicators provide that defamation laws must 'impose the narrowest restrictions necessary to protect the reputation of individuals'.
-In this regard, Unesco's Media Development Indicators set out the characteristics of appropriate defamation laws, including that: - they do not inhibit public debate about the conduct of officials or official entities - they provide for sufficient legal defences such as: - > the statement was an opinion not an allegation of fact - > the publication/broadcast was reasonable or in the public interest
+- Article 10(2) of the European Convention on Human Rights specifically provides in its relevant part that freedom of expression 'may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society ... for the protection of the reputation ... of others ...'. - Article 19(3)(a) of the ICCPR specifically provides in its relevant part that the exercise of the right to freedom of expression 'may be subject to certain restrictions, but these shall only be such as are provided by law and are necessary for respect of the ... reputations of others'. - Article 2(a) of the American Convention provides that the right to freedom of expression 'shall not be subject to prior censorship but shall be subject to subsequent imposition of liability, which shall be expressly established by law to the extent necessary to ensure respect for the ... reputations of others'. - Article XII(1.) of the African Principles of Freedom of Expression Declaration provides in its relevant part that '[s]tates should ensure that their laws relating to defamation conform to the following standards': - No one shall be found liable for true statements, opinions or statements regarding public figures which it was reasonable to make in the circumstances. - Public figures shall be required to tolerate a greater degree of criticism. - Sanctions shall never be so severe as to inhibit the right to freedom of expression, including by others.

-- > that it occurred during a live transmission - > that it occurred before a court or elected body - they provide for a regime of remedies that allow for proportionate responses to the publication or broadcasting of defamatory statements - the scope of defamation laws is defined as narrowly as possible, including as to who may sue - defamation law suits cannot be brought by public bodies, whether legislative, executive or judicial - the burden of proof falls upon the plaintiff in cases involving the conduct of public officials and other matters of public interest - there is a reasonable cut-off date, after which plaintiffs can no longer sue for an alleged defamation.
+- The Dakar Declaration provides in its relevant part that it calls on member states to 'repeal criminal defamation laws and laws that give special protections to officials and institutions'. - The Table Mountain Declaration provides that African states must abolish 'insult and criminal defamation laws'. - UNESCO's Media Development Indicators provide that defamation laws must 'impose the narrowest restrictions necessary to protect the reputation of individuals'.
+In this regard, UNESCO's Media Development Indicators set out the characteristics of appropriate defamation laws, including that: - They do not inhibit public debate about the conduct of officials or official entities - They provide for sufficient legal defences such as: - The statement was an opinion not an allegation of fact - The publication/broadcasting was reasonable or in the public interest - That it occurred during a live transmission - That it occurred before a court or elected body - They provide for a regime of remedies that allow for proportionate responses to the publication or broadcasting of defamatory statements - The scope of defamation laws is defined as narrowly as possible, including as to who may sue - Defamation law suits cannot be brought by public bodies, whether legislative, executive or judicial - The burden of proof falls upon the plaintiff in cases involving the conduct of public officials and other matters of public interest - There is a reasonable cut-off date, after which plaintiffs can no longer sue for an alleged defamation